 What kind of business between the NBA and China are we talking about?

-- Weibo (famous microblogging platform in China) also made a deal allowing the NBA to deliver game highlights, player interviews, photos and stats to his 400 million monthly users
+- Weibo (a famous microblogging platform in China) also made a deal allowing the NBA to deliver game highlights, player interviews, photos and stats to its 400 million monthly users

 In China, the digital world is very important.
 And the role of social media can be slightly different than in western countries.
 With a population reaching over 1.4 billion people, not everybody can get access to basketball games.
 But there are 800 million daily internet users, and be sure that there is no problem for Chinese people to watch games on their phones & tablets.